gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 predicate in your continuous OQL query (CQ), the `process` method will be called.

-[vmware-gemfire-short-name] CQ is a client-side feature only.
+GemFire CQ is a client-side feature only.

 ## <a id="configure-cluster-configurations"></a>Configure Cluster Configuration

-When developing Spring Data applications using [vmware-gemfire-short-name] as [vmware-gemfire-short-name] `ClientCache` applications, it is useful during development to configure the server to match the client in a client/server topology.
-In fact, [vmware-gemfire-short-name] expects that when you have a "/Example" PROXY `Region` on the client, that a matching `Region` by name (i.e. "Example") exists in the server.
+When developing Spring Data applications using GemFire as GemFire `ClientCache` applications, it is useful during development to configure the server to match the client in a client/server topology.
+In fact, GemFire expects that when you have a "/Example" PROXY `Region` on the client, that a matching `Region` by name (i.e. "Example") exists in the server.

-You could use `gfsh` to create every Region and Index that your application requires, or, you could simply push the configuration meta-data already expressed when developing your Spring Data application using [vmware-gemfire-short-name] when you run it.
+You could use `gfsh` to create every Region and Index that your application requires, or, you could simply push the configuration meta-data already expressed when developing your Spring Data application using GemFire when you run it.

 This is as simple as annotation your main application class with `@EnableClusterConfiguration(..)`: